Contigo (political party)

 Contigo (With You) was a right-wing political party in Peru.

-Led by former congressmen Gilbert Violeta, Salvador Heresi and Juan Sheput, Contigo participated of the 2020 parliamentary snap election and the 2021 general election, in both occasions earning a low share of votes in comparison to the success of its preceding organization, Peruvians for Change, which achieved the Peruvian presidency with Pedro Pablo Kuczynski at the 2016 general election.
+Led by former congressmen Gilbert Violeta, Salvador Heresi and Juan Sheput, Contigo participated in the 2020 parliamentary snap election and the 2021 general election, on both occasions earning a low share of votes in comparison to the success of its preceding organization, Peruvians for Change, which achieved the Peruvian presidency with Pedro Pablo Kuczynski at the 2016 general election.

 The party was officially dissolved following the 2021 general election for not passing the electoral threshold.

 History

 In February 2019, Peruanos Por el Kambio (PpK), the party that had led Pedro Pablo Kuczynski to the presidency in 2016, and that in theory, served as the official government party of Martín Vizcarra's government, declared itself in reorganization and announced the creation of a party assembly to evaluate a probable name change.
 Kuczynski himself presented his irrevocable resignation to the presidency of PpK on 4 February 2019.